Welcome to my website! I am honored to serve House District 78 as your state representative.

 Education: Industrial Engineering B.S., University of Missouri; Continued Education in Business Management, Lindenwood University

-Representative Holli Sullivan was caucused in as the representative for House District 78 at the beginning of the 2014 legislative session.
+Representative Holli Sullivan has represented House District 78 since 2014.
 She lives in Evansville with her husband Chad and their three children: Dalton, Savannah and Sawyer.

 Before opening her own consulting firm in 2010, Rep. Sullivan worked in management at General Motors Corporation and Toyota Motor Manufacturing Indiana.
-She was also a consultant for Southern Indiana’s Center for Applied Research and board member of Young Life Evansville and member of the Minority Women’s Business Enterprise, board member of the Joint Workforce Investment Board.
-She currently serves on Alcoa Community advisory board, and Vanderburgh County 4-H advisory board.
-Family Bible Church Mission Committee.
-Rep Sullivan is a graduate of Women's Campaign School at Yale University.
+She was also a consultant for Southern Indiana’s Center for Applied Research.
+She is a board member of the Joint Workforce Investment Board, a member of Young Life Evansville and member of the Minority Women’s Business Enterprise.
 She is also a graduate of the Richard G. Lugar Excellence in Public Service series.

 House District 78 consists of portions of Vanderburgh and Warrick counties in southwestern Indiana.